Your Standards versus the Local Standards in Costa Rican construction

 In the kitchen, you will find quite a few different standards in Costa Rican construction than you are used to:

-- Sink faucet is short, and combined with the sink that is not deep, it is difficult to get a pitcher or sauce pan under the faucet to fill it up.
+- The sink faucet is short and combined with the sink that is not deep, it is difficult to get a pitcher or saucepan under the faucet to fill it up.
 Only one of the control valves for the faucet allows water to flow because they do not install hot water tubing.

 - Smaller cabinets and counters.
-The depth of theirs is usually six inches smaller so you have less storage and counter top space which minimizes the available area to put the appliances you are accustomed to using.
+Costa Rican cabinets have usually a depth that is six inches smaller, so you have less storage and countertop space which minimizes the available area to put the appliances you are accustomed to using.

 Typical North American Kitchen

-- Full size base and wall cabinets and counter tops with back splashes.
+- Full-size base and wall cabinets and countertops with ceramic tile backsplash.

 - Double bowl, stainless steel sink with a faucet that allows hot and cold water to flow.